Hardware Wallet Recovery Seeds Explained

 Strategies for storing the recovery seed

 Whatever security measures you end up using, make sure that they are not overly complicated such that even you have trouble accessing your recovery seed.
-For many investors, a copy of a recovery seed stored in a safe and then another copy in another hidden location will be sufficient.
+For most investors, making a copy of your recovery seed stored in a safe on a steel backup device, and then another copy in a separate hidden location is sufficient.

 Certain hardware wallets generate different length word seeds